3 Tips for Helping Your Teen Succeed Socially

 Being a teenager can be tough.
 Not only do you have to worry about academics and puberty, but you also have to deal with a changing social life.
 As the parent of a teenager, you want them to have the best possible experience making friends and developing confidence.
 These are some of the best ways to help your teen's social life.

 Good hygiene is critical for teens; it's about more than just brushing your teeth and showering.
 Your teen should know all about proper grooming, from dressing properly to shaving.
 There are numerous reasons to practice good hygiene, from increased self-esteem to being more approachable to others.
-You should also teach your teen about the value of a friendly expression for helping build friendships.
+Additionally, have open discussions to see if your teen feels self-conscious about their appearance.
+For example, crooked teeth and braces are a common cause of anxiety for teens.
+If this is a concern for your child, then you could explore alternatives to traditional braces, .
+While appearance isn't everything, it will go a long way toward helping build your teen's confidence.

 Friendship is very important for teens.
 The friends we make as teens can determine the course of the rest of our lives, for better or worse.
 Parents can help their teen identify values that they want their friends to share, like good study habits, honesty, or shared interests.
 Parents can also talk with their teens about avoiding friends with risky behaviors, such as underage drinking, smoking, or drug use, which carries serious consequences for offenders.
 Things like teen drug use can put your teen at risk.
 Let them know that if anyone makes them feel uncomfortable or they have suspicions about their intentions, they shouldn't pursue a friendship with them.
 Friendship is about showing respect and concern for one another's safety.